 Partial Hospitalization Program

 Our Day-Night/Partial Hospitalization Program, or PHP, offers patients a high level of care with individualized treatment for each person.
-In this program, patients stay in off-site housing and take transportation to and from the facility every day.
+In this program, patients stay in sober living housing and take transportation to and from the facility every day.
 Patients receive 25 hours of clinical care each week, made up of different types of therapy and a variety of other therapeutic activities.

 Treatment takes place three to five days per week, and evening programs are available for those who must schedule around work or school.
 Partial hospitalization offers a highly structured environment for patients to focus on improving their mental and physical health.